cisco-open/go-lanai/test/README.md

 ## ittest
 Some application needs to interact with other services via HTTP.
 The ```httpclient``` package provides a way to do this.
 In order to test the application code that uses this package, the ```ittest``` package provides a way to record and playback the HTTP requests and responses.
+In addition to this, the ```ittest``` package works for any situation where a `http.Client` is used to make HTTP requests.

 ```ittest.WithHttpPlayback```: